Teaching

 The lecture follows on from the Introduction to continuous optimization, but can also be heard without it with some additional effort.
 Linear optimization is recommended as a basis.

-This course is taught in german.
+This course is taught in German.

 Recommended literature: